RaddedMC/shepard-metzler-prediction-model/README.md

 > **FOR ECE 9611 TA**\
 > Our dataset for Phase 1, is too large to upload to GitHub.\
-> You can run the generation code on your own machine if you wish, but beware that datasets can reach into the hundreds of GB!.\
+> You can run the generation code on your own machine if you wish, but beware that datasets can become several GB!.\
 > We are using an alternative storage solution for our dataset.
 We can provide you access to this should you desire.\

 ## The data